Traditional Needlework/Embroidery Training for Women

-Donor: The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)
+Donors/Partners: The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)

 Project Duration: May – November 2015

 More than forty women, both Syrian and local, participated in the project.
-Needlework classes for the Hardanger, Van, Urfa and Dantel embroidery styles were organized free of charge.
+Needlework classes of the Hardanger, Van, Urfa and Dantel embroidery styles were organized free of charge.
 The program concluded with a charity exhibition fair where the participants presented their work and learned about sales techniques and basic marketing skills.
 Proceeds from the art sold at the exhibition fair were distributed among the project participants.

 The project encouraged trainees to create their own pieces of art while bringing attention to the traditional Armenian art form, creating job and educational opportunities, and further aid the participating Syrian women in their integration to Armenia.
 The women were provided with kits of materials in order to continue their work after the conclusion of the program.